 Need a Good Salsa Recipe?

 We are often asked for a tested and safe salsa recipe that actually tastes good and is not too “vinegarish!”
 Utah County Extension has several approved recipes that have been taste-tested over the past few years.
 These favorites are: Fiesta Salsa and Zesty Salsa in the Ball Blue Book.
 The newest edition of the Ball Blue Book is available in the Utah County Extension Office for $6.50.
-We also have other salsa recipes as well as many other pamphlets and recipes for food preservation, nutrition, meal planning, etc. in our office.
+We also have other salsa recipes as well as many other pamphlets and recipes for food preservation, nutrition, meal planning, etc., in our office.
 Stop in!

 Acidification for Tomatoes

-To ensure safe acidity in whole, crushed, or juiced tomatoes, add two tablespoons of bottled lemon juice or ½ teaspoon of citric acid per quart of tomatoes.
-For pints, use one tablespoon bottled lemon juice or ¼ teaspoon citric acid.
+To ensure safe acidity in whole, crushed, or juiced tomatoes, add 2 tablespoons of bottled lemon juice or ½ teaspoon of citric acid per quart of tomatoes.
+For pints, use 1 tablespoon bottled lemon juice or ¼ teaspoon citric acid.
 Acid should be added directly to the jars before filling with product.
 Add sugar to offset acid taste, if desired.
 Four tablespoons of a 5% acidity vinegar per quart may be used instead of lemon juice or citric acid.
 However, vinegar may cause undesirable flavor changes.
 We recommend lemon juice or citric acid.

 The USDA does not recommend the use of steam canners due to inadequate research and testing.
 However, Utah State University has tested the steam canners and has found them to be safe and adequate for processing certain foods if used according to instructions and safe canning procedures.
-Due to botulism poisoning potential, steamer canners may NOT be used for for meats, tomatoes, and vegetables.
+Due to botulism poisoning potential, steam canners may NOT be used for for meats, tomatoes, and vegetables.
 If you choose to use a steam canner for jams, jellies, or fruits, only USDA approved and tested recipes and canning times should be used.
-Processing times for boiling-water bath canners may be used for the steam canners.
-It is very important to follow instructions and be sure that an 8 to 10-inch plume of steam is present during the entire processing time, and the water must not run out before the end of processing.
+Processing times for boiling-water bath canners may be used for steam canners.
+It is very important to follow instructions and be sure that an 8 to 10-inch plume of steam is present during the entire processing time.
+The water must not run out before the end of processing.

-Please call our office (801) 851-8460 with any canning questions or concerns (Monday - Friday 8:30am --4:30pm, except State and Federal Holidays).
+Please call our office (801) 851-8460 with any canning questions or concerns (Monday - Friday 8:30 am --4:30 pm, except state and federal holidays).
 The websites below also provide up-to-date, researched and SAFE information on canning and food preservation.